Suspect wanted for shooting Tenn. police officer killed after shootout in Rossville

 Law enforcement officers located his abandoned vehicle in the Lynnwood subdivision of the Rossville community at about 3 p.m.
-Officers from multiple Georgia and Tennessee agencies began searching for Kitts.
+Officers from several Georgia and Tennessee agencies began searching for Kitts.

 A K-9 unit tracked Kitts into a wooded area near Old Lakeview Drive and Black Branch Creek, where the suspect later began shooting at the pursuing officers.
 Law enforcement returned fire, but no one was struck during the exchange.